Multiple Time-frame Stocks Trading Analysis in Stocks

 Swing Traders

 Swing stocks traders hold on to their open stock trades for a few days to a week.
-With the objective of making a large number of pips in profit, 100 - 250 pips.
+With the objective of making a large number of pips profit, 100 to 250 pips.

 Best Timeframe for Swing Stocks Trading - Best Timeframe for Swing Stocks Trading

-Position stocks traders are traders that hold on to their stock trades for weeks or months.
-With the objective of making a large number of pips in profit, 300 - 800 pips.
+Position stocks traders are traders who hold onto their stock trades for weeks or months.
+With the objective of making a large number of pips profit, 300 to 800 pips.

-Position stocks trader using the daily stocks chart wants to go short, checks weekly stock trading chart, weekly looks like the one below, since weekly shows the stocks trend is going down, then decides from this technical analysis it's okay to sell.
+Position stocks trader using the daily trading chart wants to short sell, checks weekly stock trading chart, weekly looks like the one below, since weekly shows the stocks trend is going down, then decides from this technical analysis it's ok to sell.

 Best Timeframe for Positional Stocks Trading